Lou Reed: 1958–1964: Early recordings and education

 Upon his recovery from his illness and associated treatment, Reed resumed his education at Syracuse University in 1960, studying journalism, film directing, and creative writing.
-He was a platoon leader in ROTC; he said he was later expelled from the program for holding an unloaded gun to his superior's head.
+He was a platoon leader in the Reserve Officers' Training Corps; he said he was later expelled from the program for holding an unloaded gun to his superior's head.

 Reed played music on campus under numerous band names (one being L.A. and the Eldorados) and played throughout Central New York.
 Per his bandmates, they were routinely kicked out of fraternity parties for their brash personalities and insistence on performing their own material.
 In 1961, he began hosting a late-night radio program on WAER called Excursions on a Wobbly Rail.
-Named after a song by pianist Cecil Taylor, the program typically featured doo wop, rhythm and blues, and jazz, particularly the free jazz developed in the mid-1950s.
-Reed said that when he started out he was inspired by such musicians as Ornette Coleman, who had "always been a great influence" on him; he said that his guitar on "European Son" was his way of trying to imitate the jazz saxophonist.
+Named after a song by jazz pianist Cecil Taylor from his 1959 album Looking Ahead!, the program typically featured doo-wop, rhythm and blues, and jazz, particularly the free jazz developed in the mid-1950s.
+Reed said that when he started out he was inspired by free jazz saxophonist Ornette Coleman, who had "always been a great influence" on him; he said that his guitar playing on the Velvet Underground track "European Son" was his way of trying to imitate Coleman.